 If you have or are soon to get a puppy or kitten, you will have to wait until they are over 60 days of age to be eligible for transport.

 In order for your cat or dog to travel to and be accepted into Hong Kong, you will require a DEFRA (Department for Environment, Food and Rural Affairs) Export Health Certificate.
 This certificate provides confirmation that your pet meets the importing countries entry requirements.
-You can find out more about this document here.

 To enable your dog or cat to receive and qualify for the relevant health certification and permits for travel to Hong Kong, they will need to receive the mandatory vaccinations.
 These inoculations must be administered between 14 days and 12 months prior to travel to ensure that your pet’s immune system has built up enough protection against these potentially harmful and life-threatening diseases.